Search blog:

 • You are a basic-rate taxpayer

-• You won’t pay any dividend tax because of the £500 divided allowance
+• You won’t pay any dividend tax because of the £500 dividend allowance

 • Your salary is within your tax-free Personal Allowance (PA), so you won’t pay any Income Tax

-• You won’t be liable to employee Class 1 National Insurance contributions (NIC) because your salary does not exceed the NIC primary threshold (£12,570)
+• You won’t be liable to employee Class 1 National Insurance contributions (NICs) because your salary does not exceed the NIC primary threshold (also £12,570)

-• Total deductions on this income = £479
+• Total deductions on this income = £1,135.50 (paid by the company – not deducted from your personal income)

 Example 2